 Footprint Power cleared the ISO-NE Forward Capacity Auction to supply its electricity in February 2013 and the Energy Facilities Siting Board (EFSB) approved the company’s petition to construct the new power plant in October 2013.

-The 65 year-old Salem Harbour Station was decommissioned on 31 May 2014.
-Demolition of the existing four units, which will be replaced by two new state-of-the-art combined cycle units 5 and 6, began in July 2014.
+The 65-year-old Salem Harbour Station was decommissioned on 31 May 2014.
+Demolition of the existing four units, which will be replaced by two new, state-of-the-art combined cycle units, began in July 2014.

-The units 5 and 6 will contain two GE 7F 5-series gas turbines with ‘Rapid Response’ capability, two steam turbines, and two heat recovery steam generators with selective catalytic reduction (SCR) and CO catalyst.
-They will be capable of adding 300MW of power to the grid within 10 minutes of start-up and convert 58% of the energy in gas into electrical power.
+The units five and six will each contain a GE 7F 5-series gas turbine with ‘Rapid Response’ capability, steam turbine and heat recovery steam generator with selective catalytic reduction (SCR) and carbon monoxide (CO) catalyst.
+They will be capable of adding 300MW of power to the grid within ten minutes of start-up and convert 58% of the energy in gas into electrical power.

 The units will be equipped with advanced emissions controls and noise reduction technology.
 They will turn down during off-peak hours, thus conserving fuel and reducing emissions output associated with a plant start-up.

-Natural gas will be delivered from the Algonquin Gas Transmission pipeline system to the Salem Harbour facility through a new 1.2mi-long, 16in diameter pipeline owned and operated by Spectra Energy.
+Natural gas will be delivered from the Algonquin Gas Transmission pipeline system to the Salem Harbour facility through a new 1.2 miles long, 16in diameter pipeline owned and operated by Spectra Energy.
 Footprint will build a piping system to interconnect with the new pipeline and the on-site meter station for supplying the natural gas fuel to the gas turbines.